 Create a NEW Business Page

-Once you have your personal Google+ profile set up, you’ll need to create a NEW Google+ Local Page for your business.
+Once your personal Google+ profile is set up, you can create a new Google+ Local Page for your business.
 Upon verification, Google will merge your old Google Places listing with this new page.

 - Once in your Google+ Dashboard, navigate to Pages located under the Home tab.